Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 480 4GB should be 9% faster than the Radeon RX 470 4GB in general, due to its higher bandwidth. (explain)
+Memory BandwidthThe Radeon RX 480 4GB should in theory be just a bit faster than the Radeon RX 470 4GB in general. (explain)

-Texel RateThe Radeon RX 480 4GB should be quite a bit (about 36%) more effective at AF than the Radeon RX 470 4GB. (explain)
+Texel RateThe Radeon RX 480 4GB should be quite a bit (approximately 36%) more effective at AF than the Radeon RX 470 4GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 480 4GB is superior to the Radeon RX 470 4GB, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 480 4GB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison